schmittx/home-assistant-eero/README.md

 - Networks, resources, and activity metrics can be updated via integration options.
 - If `Advanced Mode` is enabled for the current profile, additional options are available (interval, timeout, and response logging).

+## Notes
+- This integration does not support login via Amazon account

 ## Currently Working
 - Multiple networks supported